subinacls/IN_OSINT/README.md

 # IN-OSINT
-IN-OSINT is a more modern revamped issue of RA-OSINT.
-Ra OSINT was developed by William Coppola.
-This application was designed to make OSINT more uniform for assessors within 'Insider Agency'.
+IN-OSINT is a more modern revamped issue of Ra-OSINT.
+Ra-OSINT was developed by William Coppola of Insider Agency.
+This application was designed to make OSINT more uniform for assessors within 'Insider Agency' and later publically offered in a community edition for the general public.

-The application was stolen by Aaron Crawford and presented as his own creation at SECKC November 18th, 2016.

-After a lengthy count (civil and criminal) battle which resulted in all charges being dismissed (Presumed Innocent), I "the author and maintainer of Ra" decided that a new name and revamping was in order.

-So comes the release of IN-OSINT, pronounced Innocent, your milage may vary.
+This is the public release of the code base, currently in python2, and no longer supported.
+Any additional branches will be deployed in Ruby. this code base will be further supported and continual development for internal and public comsumption.